 The above relations leads to:

 Upon replacing (\ref{eq23}) into expression (\ref{eq22}) one gets

 subject to $R_{\theta\,\phi\,\theta\,\phi}\neq\,0$ \cite{sharma}.
-It should be noted that eq. (\ref{eq22}) satisfies Codazzi's equation (\ref{eq20}).
+It should be noted that Equation (\ref{eq22}) satisfies Codazzi's Equation (\ref{eq20}).
 On the other hand, in the case of a general static spherically symmetric space--time, the second and last equality in (\ref{eq23}) becomes

 where $\left(b_{tr}\right)^{2}=sin^{2}\theta \left(R_{r\theta t \theta}\right)^{2}/R_{\theta\,\phi\,\theta\,\phi}$.
 So, the class I condition becomes \cite{eisland,karmarkar}